-Marian House Home for Children and Young People is a warm, welcoming and safe family environment, where dedicated, experienced, qualified staff provide the best care for vulnerable, traumatised and disadvantaged children and young people between the age of 12 and 17 who are at the highest risk of vulnerability, and who have been assessed as needing the positive experiences and the stability a nurturing residential setting can provide.
+Marian House is a warm, welcoming and safe family environment where dedicated, experienced and qualified staff provide the best care for children and young people aged 12-17 who are vulnerable, traumatised, disadvantaged and at-risk, who have been assessed as needing the positive experiences and the stability a nurturing residential setting can provide.

 The management and staff at Marian House are committed to ensuring that the children and young people we care for aspire to reach their full potential and achieve good outcomes; personally, educationally and socially; in accordance with the Children’s Homes Regulations and the nine Quality Care Standards:-